jss367/jss367.github.io/_posts/2020-03-15-Convolutional-Filters.md

 ![png]({{site.baseurl}}/assets/img/2020-03-15-Convolutional-Filters_files/2020-03-15-Convolutional-Filters_53_0.png)

 Randomly generated filters will usually perform some sort of slightly distorted blurring.
-Bluring as actually a common (and sometimes desired affect, so let's look at that next).
+Bluring as actually a common (and sometimes desired) affect, so let's look at that next.

 ### Blur